heynicejacket/dzi-builder/README.md

 ## Incomplete artboard implementation

+:rotating_light: See [issue #9](https://github.com/heynicejacket/dzi-builder/issues/9); right now,
+`restructure_layer_matrix()` will crash if the 0th artboard is empty.
+For now, if your artboard would have the 0th tile empty, just make your "filler tile" the 0th artboard.

 The demo Illustrator file can be found [here](https://github.com/heynicejacket/dzi-builder/blob/master/dzi_builder/demo-missing-tiles.ai).
-Final output of this file via dzi_builder() can be seen [here](https://embers.nicejacket.cc/dzi-builder/artboard-incomplete/viewer.html).
+Final output of this file via `dzi_builder()` can be seen [here](https://embers.nicejacket.cc/dzi-builder/artboard-incomplete/viewer.html).

 Export of an incomplete Illustrator-generated map does not require a map where artboards were generated in a sequential